SuperTux/supertux/CODINGSTYLE.md

 Do not have spaces at the end of lines.

 Files should always end with `/* EOF */` and a newline or a similar marker approprimate for the given language.
+This marker can be left out for fileformats that have an end tag, e.g. `</html>`.

 Aim for one file per class, small helper classes in the same file are ok.

 ## Includes

 The path in `#include` directives must not contain `..`.

-All paths must be relative to the `src/` directory.
+All paths for includes from SuperTux must be relative to the `src/` directory and use `#include "..."`.

+Use the `#include <>` syntax for libraries in `external/`, use `cmake` to set the include path properly.

+The order of includes shall be as follows, each of those subgroups shall be ordered alphabetically:

+* include of header file when in a .cpp file
+* include of the base class in a header file of a derived class
+* system includes
+* external includes
+* local includes

 Conditional includes should be indented.